Skip to Content

 Panko Parmesan Topped Green Bean Casserole

-I’ve been hosting our family’s Thanksgiving celebration for many years and I still enjoy having everyone over.
-Much of the menu remains the same year after year, but every once in a while, I like to tweak a favorite recipe or come up with a new recipe altogether.
-That’s the case this year with this Panko Parmesan Topped Green Bean Casserole.
+As an adult, I’ve been hosting our family’s Thanksgiving dinner for many years and I continue to enjoy having everyone over.
+While much of the menu remains the same year after year, I do like to tweak a favorite recipe or come up with a new recipe altogether.

 Panko Parmesan Topped Green Bean Casserole

-For years, I’ve been making a relatively simple green bean dish that we all love, but I thought it was time to break out of my box and try something new.
-Green bean casserole is certainly not a new thing, but I felt it was a recipe could be improved with some updating.
+For years, I made a relatively simple green bean dish that we all love (Fresh Green Beans with Shallot Butter Sauce) for our Thanksgiving dinner, but I thought it was time to break out of my box and try something new.
+Homemade green bean casserole is certainly not a new thing, but I felt it was a recipe that could be improved with some updating.

 I love using Kikkoman Panko Bread Crumbs because they’re made with custom baked bread that makes airy, crispy crumbs, and they’re toasted to a delicate crunch that won’t burn as easily.
 That means my topping ended up extra crispy and delicious.